ezriharmusial/LastMessengerS/src/lib/md-collections/artists/da-reggae-priest.md

   freedom in the world
 reason: " because he feels he must use his talent"
 wishes: blessing and Yah love
-motivation: the love for music, his messages and his career
 inspiration: from the spirit of Yah above
 youth_influences: following the steps of strong reggae pioneers
 influential_artists: Royce, Bob Marley, Peter Tosh & Lucky Dube
-purpose: ensure his messages reach every corner of the globe
-solution: when people listen to his messages
 success: getting his messages across and being acknowledged for his music
-actions: by interacting with different people from different nationalities in the world
 history: >-
   Growing up he discovered his talent early in his primary education, when he started writing poems and songs.
 Blessed with a sweet and charming voice, he